rolandjlevy/js-cocktails-api-demo/README.md

 3. [Boostrap](https://getbootstrap.com/) was used for the various UI elements such as the navigation, menus, buttons and modals.
 It's a free, open source CSS Framework for developing responsive websites.

-4. How to run this front-end app in CodeSpaces
+4. How to run this app in Github CodeSpaces

 - Run http-server: `npm i -g http-server`, then run: `http-server -c-1`
 - Run nodemon with http-server: `npm i -g http-server`, `npm i nodemon -g` then: `nodemon --exec http-server` or `which http-server`